freakyclown/flag_standard/flags.md

 This standardised list has been created in order to provide new developers a guide on what flags to use.

-Where possible is it prefered to use single - to deliniate the flags available e.g. mytool.py -h
+Where possible is it prefered to use single - to deliniate the flags available e.g. `mytool.py -h`

-As a general rule, getopt() requires single character flags [getopt(3)](https://man.openbsd.org/getopt.3) except where [getopt_long(3)](https://linux.die.net/man/3/getopt_long) is being used which enables longer flags in the form --flag.
-Single hyphens should only be used to indicate single user flags, so as to avoid the ambiguity as to whether -help is a long form flag called help or 4 separate single character flags e.g. -h -e -l -p.
+As a general rule, `getopt()` requires single character flags [getopt(3)](https://man.openbsd.org/getopt.3) except where [getopt_long(3)](https://linux.die.net/man/3/getopt_long) is being used which enables longer flags in the form `--flag`.
+Single hyphens should only be used to indicate single user flags, so as to avoid the ambiguity as to whether `-help` is a long form flag called help or 4 separate single character flags e.g. `-h -e -l -p`.

 ## Terminology
 *Argument* or *args* are positional parameters to a command.
 For example, the file paths you provide to the cp command are args.
-The order of args is often important: cp foo bar means something different to cp bar foo.
+The order of args is often important: `cp foo bar` means something different to `cp bar foo`.

-*Flag* are named parameters, denoted with either hyphen and a single letter name (-r) or a double hyphen and multiple letter name (--recursive).
-They may or may not also include a user-specified value (--file foo.txt) or (--file=foo.txt).
+*Flag* are named parameters, denoted with either hyphen and a single letter name (`-r`) or a double hyphen and multiple letter name (`--recursive`).
+They may or may not also include a user-specified value (`--file foo.txt`) or (`--file=foo.txt`).
 The order of flags, should not affect the program semantics.

 ## Guidelines